olgarithms/sphinx-tutorial/docs/getting-started-with-sphinx.md

 - `Makefile`/`make.bat`: contain convenient `make` targets for generating documentation
 - `_build/`: directory where your output documentation files will live
 - `_static:`: directory where all your static files, e.g. images, go to
-- `_templates`: directory where you can override `sphinx` template files to customize the look of your documentation
+- `_templates`: directory where you can override `Sphinx` template files to customize the look of your documentation

 Take a moment to look at the content of each of these files.
 We are now ready to build our